niladrridas/Smart-Portable-Computer/README.md

 - **Portable Computing:** Carry a fully functional helpdesk in your pocket, ready to troubleshoot anywhere.
 - **Graphics Support:** Display charts, diagrams, and remote screens directly on the Raspberry Pi's HDMI output.
-- **Compiler and Terminal:** Code on the go, write scripts, and access powerful tools at your fingertips.
+- **Compiler and Terminal:** Code on the go, write scripts and access powerful tools at your fingertips.
 - **Sensor Packages and Hardware Attachments:** Expand capabilities with environmental sensors, custom buttons, and other DIY additions.
 - **Serverless Computing:** Host websites, run databases, and manage network resources all from the Pi.
 - **Screen Touch Input and Code Running:** Interact directly with the system and witness your code come to life on the Pi's display.